justinskolnick/arch-digital.github.io/_posts/2016-01-10-remodeling-rails-applications.md

 - The advantages of Test-Driven Design and Continuous Integration.
 - Being an outsider: the special value of the consultant role.

-I hope you enjoy,
+If you work on Rails projects, if you're a consultant, or if you hire consultants, I think you'll find it useful.

-Nick Urban
+&ndash; Nick Urban

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1W13Y_ys6XU" frameborder="0" allowfullscreen></iframe>